 Life story shared by Yota Dimitriadi

 Amelia (Amy) was 23 when she died on 2nd August 1865 (though he gravestone records her as being 25 years old at the time of her death).
 She had only got married two years earlier on 10th March 1863 in St Giles Church, Reading to Commander George Nelson Pomeroy Mason H.R.N.I., 12-14 years her senior, and grand-nephew of Admiral Lord Nelson.
 His grandmother was sister to Lord Admiral Nelson (The Deal, Walmer and Sandwich Mercury, Saturday 12 April 1890).
+The newspaper announcing her wedding states that Amelia lived at 12 Victoria Square, Reading at the time of her marriage.
+Victoria Square was an elegant housing development on the site of what is now Reading College.
+It was a formal square of large houses with extensive gardens to the rear, with stables.

 Amy’s family were protestants and she is buried in a prominent position by the main path that led to the Episcopal Chapel.